vtexdocs/dev-portal-content/docs/guides/Integration-Guides/erp-integration-guide/erp-integration-set-up-order-integration.md

 5. Finally, the implementation should update the order’s status to `start-handling` with the [Start handling](https://developers.vtex.com/docs/api-reference/orders-api#post-/api/oms/pvt/orders/-orderId-/start-handling) endpoint in the Orders API.

-> ℹThis is a basic example of a typical Orders Feed ERP integration.
+> ℹ️ This is a basic example of a typical Orders Feed ERP integration.
 There are many possibilities of more complex use.
 You can, for example, monitor different types of updates and trigger different actions for each.

 ## Wrapping up